 I love going to the sauna, it is my favorite time of the week when I relax and unwind after a long week at work.
 Most apartment buildings in Finland nowadays have a common sauna people can use throughout the week.
 A lot of the newer apart.

 On top of all that, most houses and summer cottages also got one.
 In fact, there are more saunas in Finland than there are cars.
 Can you believe that?
 I can.
-Finns do love their saunas and even they can’t deny it.
+Finns do love their saunas and it’s one of the most interesting facts in Finland.

 Here are my top sauna etiquette tips to remember: